How the ban treaty works

 History shows that the prohibition of certain types of weapons facilitates progress towards their elimination.
 Weapons that have been outlawed by international treaties are increasingly seen as illegitimate, losing their political status.

-Weapons that are outlawed are increasingly seen as illegitimate, losing their political status and, along with it, the resources for their production, modernization and retention.
-Arms companies find it more difficult to acquire resources for work on illegal weapons, and such work carries a great reputational risk.
+Arms companies find it more difficult to acquire funds for work on illegal weapons, and such work carries a significant reputational risk.
+Banks, pension funds and other financial institutions divest from these producers.

-Underpinning the decision by governments and civil society to pursue a ban treaty is our belief that changing the rules regarding nuclear weapons will have a major impact beyond those nations that may formally adopt the treaty at the outset.
-This belief stems from experience with treaties banning other weapons, which have established powerful norms.
+Underpinning the decision by governments and civil society to pursue the ban was our belief that changing the rules regarding nuclear weapons would have a major impact even beyond those nations that would formally adopt the treaty at the outset.

-The new treaty will aim not only to advance nuclear disarmament, but also to help prevent further proliferation.
-It will enhance the security of people everywhere, not least of all those in nations currently armed with nuclear weapons, who are more likely than others to be the victims of a nuclear attack.
+The treaty aims not only to advance nuclear disarmament, but also to prevent further proliferation.
+It will enhance the security of people everywhere, not least of all those in nations currently armed with nuclear weapons.

-The three conferences on the humanitarian impact of nuclear weapons hosted by Norway in 2013 and Mexico and Austria in 2014 shed new light on the perils of living in a world armed to the brink with nuclear weapons.
-They clarified the urgent need to prohibit these weapons under international law.
-Governments are now taking action.
+The three conferences on the humanitarian impacts of nuclear weapons in 2013 and 2014 shed new light on the perils of living in a world armed to the brink with these weapons.
+They clarified the urgent need to prohibit them under international law.